Counseling For Teens In Greensboro, North Carolina

-As a professional counselor, I do my best to first understand then to teach.
+As a professional counselor, I do my best to first understand and then teach.

 As a parent, I do my best to mirror this behavior.

 In school, we are educated on how to write, read and speak.
-When it comes to the skill of listening, we often lack the educational background.
-Consider in your life.
+When it comes to the skill of listening, we often lack an educational background.
+Consider your life.
 How many hours of study do you have dedicated to listening?
-To genuinely listening to others?
+To genuinely listen to others?

 Listening is an extremely difficult skill to master.
 It requires that one put aside their lecturing focus and intently focus on what the other person is saying, feeling, and presenting.
-It requires that one does not think of what they want to say while the other person is speaking.
+It requires that one does not think of what one wants to say while the other person is speaking.
 It requires practicing empathy while listening.
-Listening is in my opinion, one of the most important skills that parents can acquire to building a healthy lasting relationship with their teen or child.
+Listening is in my opinion, one of the most important skills that parents can acquire to build a healthy lasting relationship with their teen or child.

 Below are 6 ways that parents can practice listening while building a healthy connection with their teen.

-Help your teen understand that you are not here to judge but to listen.
-Teens then to reduce communication and interaction with their parents when they feel that each conversation will lead to some sort of judgement.
+- Help your teen understand that you are not here to judge but to listen.
+Teens then reduce communication and interaction with their parents when they feel that each conversation will lead to some sort of judgment.